Remote learning in schools

 Remote Learning takes place when the student and teacher, or source of information, are at a distance and do not meet in a traditional educational setting.
 In 2020, this concept became forced upon schools around the world as they tried to navigate their way through the education disruption caused by the Covid-19 impact.
 Curriculum content when online overnight and contact with pupils was facilitated through zoom.
 Many deprived schools were unprepared for delivering classwork to students.
 Most education institutions had to facilitate the distribution of devices to pupils in a very short space of time.
 Without a contingency plan, headteachers had to think on their feet.

-After a steep learning curve, most schools now have the educational technologies did to deliver the daily instruction for a comprehensive educational curriculum.
+After a steep learning curve, most schools now have the educational technologies they need to deliver the daily instruction for a comprehensive educational curriculum.
 In this article, we take a satellite view of the different approaches in schools to the curriculum alignment of educational material when facilitating online learning.
 Whether you work in a private school or a state-funded institution, we hope you find some insightful new perspectives in this article.

 Remote teaching is generally provided via digital technology (video conference, email, audio bridge, discussion boards) so there is no need for students' or teachers' physical presence unlike the traditional classroom environment (or else, it would be called Blended Learning).
 Remote learning can be used to deliver synchronous or asynchronous education.
 Remote learning is also called Remote Training, Flexible Learning, or Distance Education.